See Video of Saturn Changing Colors as Seasons Change

 Saturn is a gas giant planet and is the sixth planet from the sun.
 It is easily identifiable by its icy rings.
 Some other planets have rings but none of them are as impressive as Saturn’s.
 They are made up of bits of ice, rock, and dust.
 This planet is the second largest planet in the solar system second only to Jupiter.
 It is essentially a massive bowl of mainly hydrogen and helium.
 Therefore, we would not be able to stand on Saturn even if we could get there!
 Interestingly, it is very windy on its surface with gusts reaching 250 mph.

-This amazing planet experiences seasons because it is tilted at 26.7 degrees in relation to the sun.
-Because it has a much wider orbit compared to the earth, its seasons last much longer than ours do.
-It takes 29.4 earth years to orbit the sun and the seasons last years not months.
-However, it spins on its axis very fast and a day only last for 10 hours and 14 minutes.
+This amazing planet experiences seasons because it is tilted at 26.7 degrees about the sun.
+Because it has a much wider orbit compared to the Earth, its seasons last much longer than ours do.
+It takes 29.4 Earth years to orbit the sun and the seasons last years not months.
+However, it spins on its axis very fast, and a day only lasts for 10 hours and 14 minutes.

 Saturn inner structure.
 Elements of this image furnished by NASA